-⚡This Is Happening Right Now: Toronto’s downtown Class A office vacancy rate has dropped to just 3%.
-The Big Five banks have mandated 4–5 days in office.
-The Ontario government ordered 60,000 civil servants back to their desks — and hasn’t signed a single new lease yet.
-If your business needs office space in the GTA in 2026, the window to act is open — but it is closing fast.
+⚡This Is Happening Right Now: Toronto’s downtown premium office market has reached critically low vacancy levels.
+Canada’s Big Five banks have mandated multiple days in office.
+The Ontario government ordered tens of thousands of civil servants back to their desks and hasn’t signed a single new lease yet.
+If your business needs office space in the GTA in 2026, the window to act is open but it is closing fast.

 For years, tenants had the upper hand.
 Landlords were desperate, offering months of free rent just to fill buildings.
 That era is over.
-The GTA office market has just recorded its strongest leasing quarter since 2019 — and the data is striking:
+The GTA office market just recorded its strongest leasing quarter in years and the shift has been dramatic.

-Office availability across the GTA declined from 21.2% to 19.2% in just one year.
-Sublease space has fallen to 2017 levels.
+Premium downtown office space has nearly dried up.
+Sublease availability has dropped to levels not seen since the late 2010s.
 According to CBRE’s managing director Marc Meehan, what’s happening in Toronto right now can be summarized in three words:

 “Toronto is on fire.”